-Lisa will assign readers enter them into LiveText with approval from Yoli.
+Lisa will assign readers and enter them into LiveText with approval from Yoli.

-Lisa will submit requested recommendations and admission/denial letters to LiveText and then publish results back to student after they have been officially admitted or denied.
+Lisa will submit requested recommendations and admission/denial letters to LiveText and then publish results back to students after they have been officially admitted or denied.

 Lisa will save all documents associated with the student’s application in their public folder.